What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 Polite and affectionate, these dogs are well suited to families with kids, although they are sensitive to being handled roughly so older kids are probably best.
 While the Whippet is bred as an athletic dog, they quite enjoy a day of napping and cuddles.

-These dogs are very intelligent, but they are sensitive and can be manipulative, so it is important to treat them with respect and positive reinforcement when training.
+Whippets are emotionally sensitive, so it is important to treat them with respect and positive reinforcement when training.

 While these dogs absolutely love (and need) a good walk everyday, be very careful letting them off leash.
-Any little creature they spot will cause them to give chase with everything they have, and they can run very fast and jump very high.
+Any little creature they spot will cause them to give chase with everything they have, and they can run very fast.

 Slightly Larger Breeds